 While Fitbit's two smartwatches don't differ too greatly in terms of on-wrist experience, the contrasting designs and significant price gap means that there are two very different targets here.

-The Versa will almost certainly appeal to more people when it launches in mid-April, with its smaller, everyday look also likely to compete with the Apple Watch better than the Ionic currently does.
+The Versa will appeal to more people, with its smaller, everyday look also likely to compete with the Apple Watch better than the Ionic currently does.
 However, with that said, the lack of GPS really is a frustrating one.
 It makes sense that Fitbit isn't launching a device directly in competition with its own, and would in turn omit the feature, but built-in GPS does feel like it should be a standard feature in the category at this point – even in the relatively budget space the Versa sits in.

 The bottom line here is that if you're looking to get in on the ground floor of smartwatches, and want a stylish option to boot, it's very tough to find a better option at the same price point as the Versa.
 For those wanting a slightly more advanced tracking experience, and can tolerate the design and potential mark-up, the Ionic is still providing a slightly better experience.

 How we test